cddmp/enum4linux-ng/README.md

 If you prefer a Docker based installation, an example run can be found [below](#Docker).

 ### Demo
 This demonstrates a run against Windows Server 2012 R2 standard installation.
 A user 'Tester' with password 'Start123!' was created.
 Firewall access was allowed.
 Once the enumeration is finished, I scroll up so that the results become more clear.
+The ```-A``` option behaves similar to enum4linux ```-a``` option.
+User and password are passed in.
+The ```-oY``` option will export all enumerated data as YAML file for further processing in ```enum.yaml```.

 ![Demo](https://github.com/cddmp/misc/blob/master/screencasts/enum4linux-ng/demo1.gif)

 The second demo shows a run against Metasploitable2.
 This time no credentials were provided.
 The tool automatically detects that it needs to use SMBv1.
+This time also services enumeration is enabled with the ```-C``` option, no YAML or JSON file is being written.
 Again I scroll up so that the results become more clear.
 ![Demo](https://github.com/cddmp/misc/blob/master/screencasts/enum4linux-ng/demo2.gif)

 ## Installing dependencies